 Herr Beethoven may be a genius – but he’s also the son of a drunken German tenor

 Our new musical drama Silence and Joy begins in April 1803.
-George Bridgetower, a young virtuoso violinist, has just arrived in Vienna.
-At a reception he’s introduced to Ludwig van Beethoven, the brilliant pianist and composer whom some people are hailing as the city’s next musical genius.
+George Bridgetower, a young virtuoso violinist, has arrived in Vienna.
+At a reception he’s introduced to Ludwig van Beethoven, the brilliant pianist and composer hailed by some as the city’s next musical genius.
 When Bridgetower discovers that Beethoven’s background makes him almost as much of an outsider as he is himself, he’s eager to strike up a friendship.
 ‘Would you compose something for me to play, Sir?’

 Silence and Joy was due to be staged as a three-act play in the autumn of 2020.
-The first act will now be produced online in October, with the aim of celebrating both the 250th anniversary of Beethoven’s birth, and also Black History Month.
+Instead, Act One was produced online, celebrating both the 250th anniversary of Beethoven’s birth, and also Black History Month.
 It gives us a glimpse into the creative if short-lived relationship which blossomed between the dazzling violinist and the acclaimed composer – and a taste of the wonderful music which grew out of it.